Audited Media Association of Australia (AMAA)

 The ABC was formed in 1932 to audit paid for print sales of magazines and newspapers, allowing publishers of newspapers and magazines to report their verified paid sales.
 Members that use the data include advertisers, agencies, research companies, stockbrokers and leading financial institutions.

+The ABC audit process verifies the paid circulation per issue of a publication in a defined audit period.
 We work closely with the industry to provide services relevant to members needs while providing the integrity of third party verification of data.

 International Federation of Audit Bureaux of Circulations (IFABC)

-Both the ABA is a member of the IFABC and Paul is on the Executive Board.
+The AMAA is a member of the IFABC and Paul is on the Executive Board.
 In other countries they only have one body which is referred to as the ABC as opposed to our set up of the ABC and CAB.

 The International Federation of Audit Bureaux of Circulations (IFABC) is a voluntary federation of industry-sponsored organisations that have been established in nations throughout the world.
 IFABC members have a common commitment to the accurate and transparent reporting of comparable print and new media performance data.

 Its aim is to work with national and international organisations in any way that constructively supports the work of its members.
 The Federation seeks to encourage and facilitate the exchange of experience and best practice between member organisations, and is committed to working towards a greater standardisation and uniformity in the reporting of circulations and other data.